Enoch79/alx-system_engineering-devops/0x02-shell_redirections/README.md

-duplicating the last line of a file
+deleting all the regular files